Choquequirao Trek – Trek to Choquequirao

 Day 2: Chiquisca – Maranpata – Choquequirao

-In the night time, we will camp back at the place where we had lunch, Maranpata, right there near the mystic place.
+For the night, we will be camping back at the place where we had lunch.

 Day 3: Choquequirao – Chiquisca

 Waking up extremely early, we will make our way back up to the ruins one more time to catch a magical, and memorable, sunrise there at the site.
-We will have go back to the campsite to enjoy a nice breakfast before starting on the way back, going down the same route that we came in on.
+We will have to go back to the campsite to enjoy a nice breakfast before starting on the way back, going down the same route that we came in on.
+For lunch, we will be stopping at La Playa Rosalina.
 We will camp that night in Chiquisca once more.

 Day 4: Chiquisca – Cachora – Cusco